 Quality doesn’t mean that your pictures should be taken with a professional camera by a professional photographer; it simply means that you keep the lens of your camera (phone is totally fine) clean, pay attention to the background and lighting, keep the horizon straight and do a little color correction at the end.

-Here are some apps that influencers on Promoty use the most for their Instagram content:
+Apps that influencers on Promoty use the most for their Instagram content:

-• Lightroom- by far the most popular photo editing tool among Promoty users!
+• Lightroom – by far the most popular photo editing tool among Promoty users!
 We also have our own free Lightroom presets that you can download.
 You can also find a tutorial on how to use presets from there!

 • VSCO – also has great features and quite many filters to choose from